kusumi/fileobj/doc/README.list_of_commands.md

         ]                      End reading buffered [count] value
-        {                      Go to the previous non zero character }                      Go to the next non zero character .
+        {                      Go to the previous non zero character }                      Go to the next non zero character
+        *                      Go to the next occurrence of the character under the cursor
+        #                      Go to the previous occurrence of the character under the cursor
+        .
 Repeat last change
         /                      Search forward
         ?
 Search backward